 To better understand this issue and help build capacity to address it, Memorial University’s Harris Centre, will fund research projects related to growing the pool of available qualified workers from under-represented groups in the natural resources sector in Newfoundland and Labrador.

 1. To conduct applied research relating to growing the pool of diverse candidates for employment in medium-sized and large resource-based enterprises.
-Eligible sectors may include upstream petroleum, mining and metallurgy, renewable energy, forestry, aquaculture and the capture fishery.
+Eligible sectors may include upstream petroleum, mining and metallurgy, renewable energy, forestry, agriculture, aquaculture and the capture fishery.